-The Motley Fool also leveraged Segment’s integrations to personalize member experiences and identify upsell opportunities.
-For instance, the product team had been using Chameleon to build out the onboarding experience for premium members.
-With Personas, The Motley Fool could easily share first-party data (like membership level, interest, etc.) with Chameleon to customize site tours and show relevant on-site ads.
+The Motley Fool also leveraged Twilio Segment’s integrations to personalize member experiences and identify upsell opportunities.
+Integrating Segment and Chameleon has enabled The Motley Fool to easily send data between these tools, customize onboarding flows, and show relevant on-site ads.

 The ease of sharing data between tools and acting on real-time insights showed a quick return on investment.
 As Nate Wallingsford noted, “We’re making even more incremental revenue from the combination of these tools.
 The ROI on it is ridiculous.”

-By switching to Segment, The Motley Fool was able to:
+By switching to Twilio Segment and integrating with Chameleon, The Motley Fool was able to:

 Increase operational efficiency by democratizing data, automate manual data upload processes, and reduce the reliance on the business intelligence team.

 More accurately target paid ad campaigns to decrease cost per acquisition (CPA).